Tyler887/unlicense-by/README.md

 OTHER DEALINGS IN THE SOFTWARE.
 ```

-(Everyone is allowed to copy and distribute the text, but changing it is not allowed.)
+(Everyone is allowed to copy and distribute the text, but changing it is not allowed, except for the attribution details part of the text.)